Windsor Historical Society Centennial Celebration

 The events are over, but there are still opportunities to share your Windsor story by:

-• Contacting our Community History Specialist, Sulema DePeyster, to arrange an oral history interview
+• Contacting our librarian/archivist and assistant director, Michelle Tom, to arrange an oral history interview

 • Post stories or images on social media using the hashtag #windsorctstories